squat/postpone/Readme.md

 ## API

 ### .stop()
-  Stop watching the document for changes.
+  Stop all of postpone's functionality.
+This means postpone will stop watching the document for changes and will unbind any scroll events associated with postponed elements.

 ### .start()
-  If you have paused postpone's watcher, you can start it back up with `.start()`.
+  If you have paused postpone's watcher and unbound its scroll evnts using `.stop()`, you can start it all back up with `.start()`.

 ### .isInViewport(element, [scrollElement])
   Check if your `element` is somewhere in the browser's viewport, where `element` and `scrollElement` are DOM nodes.
 If `scrollElement` is not specified, postpone assumed `element` scrolls with respect to the document.